yuzzy5828/five_dof_robot_arm/README.md

-This repository is the moveit2 environment of my five-dof robot arm.
+This repository is the moveit2 environment of my five-dof robot arm created from scratch.